-Figure 4: Short-term forecast of Sea Surface Temperature for the 25th January 2017.
+Figure 4: Snapshot of the actual Sea Surface Temperature (now-cast) on the 15th January 2017.
 Please note that the temperature scale for this map ranges from 16 to 22°C. Also shown: water currents (black arrows) wind direction (white arrows) and information on the average and maximum water current and wind speeds for the sea area outlined (SARDI-BoM 2017).
-Sea Floor Temperature: The most recent plot of sea-floor temperature is shown in Figure 5.
+The most recent plot of sea-floor temperature is shown in Figure 5.
 The warmest areas continue to be the shallow Gulfs and Sanders Banks area.
 The inshore and shelf regions to the south and west of Streaky Bay continue to progressively warm over a wider area.
-Warmer patches are appearing around the Investigator Group and in a band southwards to the outer edge of the continental shelf.

-Figure 5: Temperature at the Sea Floor on 23rd January 2017 taken from the draft e-SA Marine Project.
+Figure 5: Temperature at the Sea Floor on 15th January 2017 taken from the draft e-SA Marine Project.
 Also shown: surface water currents (black arrows) surface wind direction (white arrows) and information on the average and maximum water current and wind speeds for the sea area outlined (SARDI-BOM 2017).
 SST Western Australia and East Coast: The recent sea surface temperatures of regions adjacent to Western Australia and the East Coast of Australia are shown in Figure 6.
 The warm waters of WA continue to be positioned northwards of Shark Bay with limited advancement towards Cape Leeuwin.
-Warm water continues to push southwards along the east coast of Australia with strong eddies out from NSW.
+Warm water continues to push southwards along the east coast of Australia with strong southward currents and eddies out from southern NSW.

 Figure 6: Sea Surface Temperatures adjacent to the west coast (left) and the east coast (right) of Australia over the past week (IMOS 2017).
-Please note that the temperature scales differ between the two images; the WA image ranges from 13 to 31°C and the NSW/Tas image ranges from 12 to 28°C. Chlorophyl/productivity levels: A single snapshot from an individual satellite pass is shown in Figure 7.
-Chlorophyll levels are starting to increase in areas experiencing upwelling.
+Please note that the temperature scales differ between the two images; the WA image ranges from 12 to 32°C and the NSW/Tas image ranges from 11 to 27°C. Chlorophyl/productivity levels: A single snapshot from an individual satellite pass is shown in Figure 7.
+Chlorophyll levels are starting to increase in areas experiencing upwelling, across Encounter Bay and specifically near the outflow of the River Murray.